 Submitting an ITF During The Grace Period

 An Intent to File (ITF) can be submitted during the 12-month grace period following your separation from active duty.
-Submitting an ITF during this period is a great way to protect your effective date if you cannot submit your application for VA disability benefits during your grace period.
+Submitting an ITF protects your effective date if you can’t apply for benefits within the grace period.

 Putting it All Together

 Be careful, though.
 You cannot combine your grace period with an ITF.
 An ITF will set the start date for your benefits, but it does not count as a claim itself.
-If the VA does not receive your disability claim within 12 months of the date on your DD-214, you will forfeit some portion of the disability benefit you may be entitled.
+Failing to file a disability claim within 12 months of your DD-214 may reduce your benefits.